DC’s Capitol Hill Gets First New Hotel in 40 Years

 The 274-key hotel features a French bistro from Knead Hospitality + Design, a 2,400-square-foot conference center, a 3,100-square-foot ballroom with a terrace, and a yoga studio.

-It also features a 10-story atrium and art installations that reference the hotel’s surroundings, including portraits of Supreme Court justices, news clippings and political motifs.
-It contains some of the largest rooms in the city, averaging 480 square feet, per the company.
+It also features a 10-story atrium and art installations with portraits of Supreme Court justices, news clippings and political themes, according to a statement.
+The hotel contains some of the largest rooms in the city, averaging 480 square feet, per the company.

 The building also includes 13,832 square feet of retail and a 14,500-square-foot penthouse.